aroller/better-bridgeway-builder/README.md

 * Southbound Parking Lane

 1. Light traffic with cars only makes it easy to cross the road and learn the controls.
 2. Heavy traffic with cars only shows the advantage of the center lane as a refuge island.
+3. Heavy traffic with a slower moving frog is almost impossible to cross the street.
-3. Vehicles now stop for the player when they can be seen to create a more realistic scenario which has its challenges in the next levels.
+4. Vehicles now stop for the player when they can be seen to create a more realistic scenario which has its challenges in the next levels.
-4. Parking adds to the challenges.
+5. Parking adds to the challenges.
 Parked cars block line of sight so cars appear out of thin air once in the lane.
-5. Adding bicycle traffic shows how heavy traffic loses the center lane refuge island since cars pass the bicycles.
+6. Adding bicycle traffic shows how heavy traffic loses the center lane refuge island since cars pass the bicycles.
-6. Delivery vehicles block the center lane.
+7. Delivery vehicles block the center lane.
 Crossing close to it makes a vehicles appear and squash the player to explain the importance of sight lines.
-7. Traffic is now heavy and stopped in both directions.
+8. Traffic is now heavy and stopped in both directions.
 The center turn lane allows first responders to travel, but a delivery vehicle blocks the way.
 When the first responder is blocked, the player is squashed symbolically linking death to a blocked first responder.

 ### Improved Infrastructure Levels